 One of our research objectives is to increase productivity by using MAS to sequence highly heterogeneous customer orders for our manufacturing partners.
-As illustrated by the example below (see Figure 1), the MAS identifies the Optimum Build Sequence for customer orders using the Ant Colony Optimisation method (described in the next section) to create a production schedule that minimises the impact of variation induced operational complexity in assembly operations.
+The MAS identifies the Optimum Build Sequence for customer orders using the Ant Colony Optimisation method (described in the next section) to create a production schedule that minimises the impact of variation induced operational complexity in assembly operations.
 These concepts have been validated through SME engagements events and use cases from a UK-based automotive OEM.

 Ant Colony Optimisation